bheni/sql4json/README.md

 options:<br>
 --help             - Prints help message<br>
+--log-mode         - Processes each line as a seperate input<br>
 --csv              - Flattens data and outputs it as a csv<br>
 --csv-with-headers - Flattens data and outputs it as a csv with the first row being the column headers<br>